garry-clawson/robot_programming/Presentation.md

 </p>

-- Note: It can be seen that the LHS border grape bunch is not identified.
+- <b>Note:</b> It can be seen that the LHS border grape bunch is not identified.
 This is due to the border constraint applied in the `cv2.SimpleBlobDetector` process, as this object would have been detected on a previously taken image as the robot traversed to homing_beacon points positioned along the row.

 ## Reflections on Solution